Advice and help is offered by the following institutions:

-Central Student Advisory Services (Zentrale Studienberatung)
+Central student advisory services (Zentrale Studienberatung)

-- for new students, in order to overcome beginner's difficulties
+- For new students, in order to overcome beginner's difficulties

-- for students with academic difficulties and problems
+- For students with academic difficulties and problems

-- information about structure and subject content
+- Information about the structure and content of a study programme

-- feasibility of getting through study program
+- Feasibility of getting through the study programme

 Study administration (Studiensekretariat)

-- Information about lectures and courses or study course change
+- Information about lectures and courses

 - Information about tuition fees, student loans or exemptions